Submitty/submitty.github.io/_docs/sysadmin/system_customization.md

 * [Secure SSH](#secure-ssh)
 * [Block some brute-force ssh connections](#block-some-brute-force-ssh-connections-by-typing-the-following-at-a-command-prompt)
 * [Disable PHP Functions](#disable-php-functions)
+* [Increasing the max number of files that can be uploaded at once](#increasing-the-max-number-of-files-that-can-be-uploaded-at-once
+)
 * [Allowing Large Student File Upload Submissions](#allowing-large-student-file-upload-submissions)
 * [Show system message to all users](#show-system-message-to-all-users)
 * [Adding Additional Links To The Footer](#adding-additional-links-to-the-footer)